 This is a measure of how Treasury addresses the vulnerabilities and potentially exploitable weaknesses of its most important systems, based on its HVA assessment process.
 Treasury's CEA performance targets are based upon the percentage of HVA system assessments that are conducted in accordance with the HVA assessment cycle and the closure rate of resulting findings and/or Plans of Action and Milestones (POAMs) within the fiscal year.
-Treasury has consistently recorded a 100 percent completion rate for system assessments and currently has a 100 percent closure rate for associated findings and POAMs.
-This focus helps to ensure that the proper POAMs are in place for all assessed systems and that they are being acted upon in a timely manner.
-The investment will focus on remediation of vulnerabilities, as well as increased review and reporting on corrective actions to resolve all findings and recommendations discerned during the assessment process.
+Treasury has consistently recorded a 100 percent completion rate for system assessments and currently has a 100% closure rate for associated findings and POAMs.
 It was decided that the FY 2022 and 2023 targets will remain flat from FY 2021 numbers due to the likelihood of findings from HVA assessments requiring long-term remediation efforts.